Share This Article:

 To employees, payroll may seem pretty straightforward.
 Employers, on the other hand, know how complicated payroll can get, especially when it comes to withholding taxes.

-To make payroll a little less daunting, in this article, we’ll cover what you need to know about withholding, including how it differs from deductions and some special cases to consider—such as bonuses, commissions, and other supplemental wages.
+To make payroll a little less daunting, this blog covers what you need to know about withholding, including how it differs from deductions and some special cases to consider—such as bonuses, commissions, and other supplemental wages.

 The Difference Between Withholdings and Deductions